grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Generally available in Grafana Cloud_

-You can manage the permissions for library panels with [RBAC](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) which provides a way to extend the permissions avaiable with basic roles and enables you more granular control of users' actions.
+You can manage the permissions for library panels with [RBAC](https://grafana.com/docs/grafana/<GRAFANA VERSION>/administration/roles-and-permissions/access-control/), which provides a way to extend the permissions available with basic roles and gives you more granular control of users' actions.